Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 - Arizona's games this year have hit the over on seven of 14 set point totals (50%).

-- When Arizona scores more than 21.4 points, it is 8-2 against the spread and 9-1 overall.
+- Arizona is 8-2 against the spread and 9-1 overall this season when the team scores more than 21.4 points.

-- The Cardinals have 14 giveaways this season, while the Colts have 31 takeaways.
+- The Cardinals have turned the ball over 14 times this season, 17 fewer than the Colts have forced (31).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Colts.